anabeloff/RNAseqFun/RNAseqFungi_manual.md

 Part 3: Creating Summarized Experiment for DESeq2 analysis
 ----------------------------------------------------------

-Creating Summarized Experiment (SE) is the first step in running RNA-seq analysis in R. It separated from other R scripts as this step is computationslly heavy and it's better be run on large AWS instance or HPC environment.
+Creating Summarized Experiment (SE) is the first step in running RNA-seq analysis in R. It separated from other R scripts as this step is computationally heavy and it's better be run on large AWS instance or HPC environment.

-In this step we take BAM files for all samples in analysis, combine it with GFF data to produce single R S4 object that going to in the center of futher pipeline.
+In this step we take BAM files for all samples in analysis, combine it with GFF data to produce single R S4 object that going to in the center of further pipeline.
 Similarly to previous parts pipeline is made of two scripts.

 > OnInstance\_SEobject.sh Starts instance and pulls Docker container -&gt; OnContainer\_SEobject.R creates a SEobjest and saves it to RData file.